netceteragroup/valdr-bean-validation/README.md

 valdr Bean Validation parses Java model classes for Bean Validation constraints (aka JSR 303 annotations) and extracts their information into a [JSON document to be used by valdr](https://github.com/netceteragroup/valdr#constraints-json).
-This allows to apply the exact same validation rules on the server and on the AngularJS client.
+This allows to apply the exact same validation rules on the server and on the client.

 ## Features

 - _offline use:_ CLI client which can be integrated into build process to produce static valdr JSON which is packaged and delivered with the web application
-- _online use:_ Servlet which parses model classes at runtime and sends JSON back to AngularJS client (e.g. during client start or on-demand)
+- _online use:_ Servlet which parses model classes at runtime and sends JSON back to the client (e.g. during client start or on-demand)
 - both Servlet and CLI client support a number of [config options](https://github.com/netceteragroup/valdr-bean-validation/blob/master/valdr-bean-validation-demo/src/main/resources/valdr-bean-validation.json)
   - list of packages to scan